 The reason why many countries have adopted democratic governments, along with a legal and police system to ensure order, is to compensate for these two fundamental shortcomings in our nature: the fact that we do not care about the things, people, and places we don’t see and know personally, and our great difficulty in developing a natural, fair, and just social order for groups that contain more than a few hundred individuals.
 I believe that Abraham Lincoln understood these things when he spoke at Gettysburg in 1863, declaring that the bloody American Civil War was being fought in order to preserve an example of a successful, functioning democracy for the rest of the world, in which those who have differences of opinion seek, and are usually able to find, ways to resolve those differences in a civilized manner, without resorting to violence or oppression.

 There are innumerable examples of these harmful effects all over the world.
 For example, the demand for cheapness in everything we consume has many harmful consequences, such as the dumping of sewage and toxic chemicals in the land, air, or water, underpaying workers in poor countries who work in unsafe or unsanitary conditions, the many millions of farmers who have lost their land and been put out of work by global free trade, using fishing methods that destroy the ocean floor or have seriously depleted marine life, or mistreating animals due to the barbaric practice of industrial animal farming.
-Collectively, because we have become so numerous and our appetite for things is constantly increasing, we are changing the composition of the Earth’s atmosphere, while the oceans are becoming more polluted and acidic, both of which changes are making it increasingly difficult for many species to survive.
-Because these human-caused changes are occurring at a much higher rate than the rate at which such changes typically occur – over periods measured in hundreds or thousands of years or longer, it is simply not possible for biological evolution to keep up with or adapt to them, so that many species are becoming extinct.
+Collectively, because we have become so numerous and our appetite for things is constantly increasing, we are changing the composition of the Earth’s atmosphere, clearing, burning, or cutting down forests for agricultural purposes, while the oceans are becoming warmer, more polluted, and more acidic, all of which changes are making it increasingly difficult for many species to survive.
+Because these human-caused changes are occurring at a much faster rate than the rate at which such changes typically occur – over periods measured in hundreds or thousands of years or longer, it is simply not possible for other species to adapt to them, so that many species are becoming extinct.
 All of these effects of economic activity are also not intended, but no one would agree that they are good, right, or beneficial.
-Together, they form the bad, but equally important, side of Smith’s Invisible Hand.
+Together, they form the bad, but equally important, effects of Smith’s Invisible Hand.